ZAPHODh/easy-component/README.md

 ## Contribution

-If you would like to contribute to Easy Component, feel free to fork the repository and submit pull requests.
+If you would like to contribute to snap Component, feel free to fork the repository and submit pull requests.
 All contributions are welcome